TOP APPRENTICESHIP PROGRAMS IN MONTANA

 - Applicant must have a high school diploma, or a G.E.D., or equivalent in most programs.

-- Applicant must be in good health and physically able to perform the work of the trade.
+- The applicant must be in good health and physically able to perform the work of the trade.

 - Applicants must be able to read and write the English language in order to comprehend instructions on the job and in related instruction classes.

 - Applicants must possess a current, valid driver’s license (at time of dispatch).

 - Applicants must take and pass an aptitude examination and an oral interview in most programs.

 - Address: Three Park Place Annapolis, Maryland 21401